VictorSuciu/Laptop-Info-Scraper/README.md

     b.
 (Windows) Double clicking on `Laptop_Status.py`

-2. The program will begin running it's own Chrome instance.
+2. The program will begin running it's own Chrome instance and open the Alma login page.

 3. Enter your UW NetID Credentials.